PreciousChicken/blog/content/posts/tiddlywiki5-raspberry-pi-guide.md

 chmod a+x ~/.local/bin/tw
 ```

-On next restart of terminal `tw The use of knowledge in society` should create a new tiddler ready for us to type.
+On next restart of terminal, typing `tw The use of knowledge in society` should create a new tiddler ready for us to type.
 If the tiddler already exists then the shell script will recognise that and update the metadata instead.

 The shell script does its best to cope with non-alphanumeric characters.
-So apostrophes are deleted (*We're not really strangers* gets changed to *WereNotReallyStrangers*) while other non-alphanumerics characters are replaced by a space (so *Knee-deep in the Big Muddy* ends up as *KneeDeepInTheBigMuddy*).
+So apostrophes are deleted (*We're not really strangers* gets changed to *WereNotReallyStrangers*) while it substitutes other non-alphanumerics characters for a space (so *Knee-deep in the Big Muddy* ends up as *KneeDeepInTheBigMuddy*).
 I'm sure there will be edge cases which will not work out - feel free to comment below.

 ## A note on spawning

 It is worth noting that nodemon can be a bit difficult to stop once it is started.
-One option is to [find the process](https://linustechtips.com/topic/1049531-nodejs-how-to-stop-nodemon/) running and stop them individually:
+One option is to find the process running and stop them individually, to quote [one particular solution](https://linustechtips.com/topic/1049531-nodejs-how-to-stop-nodemon/):

 > ps aux | grep -i nodemon, find out which process number nodemon is, then issue a kill -9 [process ID]

 Or alternatively reboot the Pi.
-That can be easier..
+That can be much easier...

+## Version control

+If this doesn't work for you, it might be due to version conflicts.
+At the time of writing I was using:

+- Pi: Raspberry Pi 3 Model B Rev 1.2 running Raspbian GNU/Linux 10 (buster) armv7l.
+Node v14.11.0, npm v6.14.8.
+Tiddlywiki v5.1.23.
+- Desktop: Manjaro Linux 21.0.7 Omara.  zsh v5.8. neovim v0.4.4.

+## Conclusion

+This is not perfect - for instance there is a 30 second delay between creating a tiddler on the command line and it being reflected in the browser.
+And there are probably all sorts of circumstances where the bash script will not work out.
+Square peg in a square hole or Linux kludge?
+Comments, feedback, etc below.